ikholmatov/simple-project-get-info-fromdb/README.md

 3 I wrote 2 methods for Customer: Insert, Get.

-4 Insert does insert object to the tables from db.
+insert() - inserts objects to the tables from database

-5 Get does get object via uuid Customer from tables and print it like json format.
+get() - gets object via uuid Customer from tables and prints it in a JSON format

 ## RESULT
 ![img.png](img.png)